google/kctf/docs/dns.md

 Follow these steps:

-1. Configure the subdomain in `kctf-setup-config-create`.
+1. Configure the domain in `kctf-setup-config-create --domain-name foo.example.com`.

    Example: If you enter *foo.example.com*, the challenges are be deployed on *xxxxx.foo.example.com*.
 1. Run `kctf-cluster-start`